GaloisInc/crucible/uc-crux-llvm/doc/specs.md

 [UC-Crux-LLVM]   - g
 ```

+### Use Cases

+There are three main use cases in mind for this feature:

+- A user wants to analyze code with external library dependencies that can't be
+  linked into the LLVM bitcode due to build system difficulties or lack of
+  access to source code.
+The user can manually write specifications for a subset
+  of the external functions to get better analysis results (as in the above
+  example).
+- UC-Crux maintainers wish to provide specifications of common library functions
+  (e.g., functions in `libc`) to improve analysis results on code using those
+  libraries.
+It's arguably easier to write these specs in the declarative format
+  (shown above as JSON) than as a Crucible override (Haskell function).
+  Perhaps users could one day select among over- or under-approximate overrides
+  (both provided by maintainers) for library functions depending on their goals.
+- Some external, possibly partially automated process provides specifications as
+  part of a workflow with a system in which UC-Crux is just one component.
+  For example, some other source-level analysis or process might generate
+  potential specs and ask a human to choose among them.

 ## Soundness of Specifications

 Specifications don't have to exactly describe the behavior of a function in